 One of the best ways to maximize your retirement savings is to live in a place with a low cost of living across the board.
 However, you don't want to sacrifice the finer things in life, such as good weather, friendly communities, and plenty of fun activities to enjoy.

-Fortunately, there are plenty of Southern cities that check all of these boxes, each with their own unique flavor.
-To that end, let’s head south of the Mason-Dixon line to see where you can enjoy your retirement on $2,000 or less per month.
+Fortunately, several Southern cities check all of these boxes, each with its own distinct character.
+To that end, let's head south of the Mason-Dixon line to see where you can enjoy your retirement on $2,000 or less per month.

 Augusta, Georgia